 Seriously sugar is awful for our skin and although I would never suggest cutting it completely out, I would recommend reducing your intake if you prefer to have clearer skin.
 Try making this healthy green juice instead – which also clears skin because of all the goodness inside!

 Yes – this is awesome!
 Whenever you start to feel a breakout coming on, just hold an ice cube on it for up to 20 seconds and you can seriously kiss it goodbye.
 It’s like magic.

 8. Make a DIY Turmeric Mask.

 This is my newest favorite DIY beauty product.
 I use it once a week and as I say in the post, my skin is amazing the next day.

 9. Try Aloe Vera Juice

 Aloe Vera is MY Magic Bullet for clear skin.
-Gel or juice is fine but buy organic.
+Gel or juice is fine but make sure to buy organic.
 I buy Lily of the Desert but sure there are other brands.
 Just make sure the one you get is food grade if you plan on drinking it!!

 After I wash my face at night I just rub this all over with a cotton ball, go to bed, and seriously wake up with clearer skin.
-Plus, it dries quickly and isn’t stick.
-It’s probably one of my best kept secrets.
+Plus, it dries quickly and isn’t sticky.
+It’s probably one of my best-kept secrets.

 10. Eat more lemons!

 Yes, this is an odd one, but I noticed that when I eat more lemons, my skin clears up.
-If that’s too much for you to handle, squeeze lemon juice into water and drink up on a daily basis.
-On that note, eat more fruits and veggies over all, too.
+If that’s too much for you to handle, squeeze the lemon juice into water and drink up on a daily basis.
+On that note, eat more fruits and veggies overall, too.
 Fruit and vegetables are the foundation of beautiful skin.